widged/gb-elm-language/en/type/03-list.md

 ### Square Brackets and What’s Inside Them

 Want to add an element?
 Cons `::` is an infix operator that adds to the front of the List.
-You can concat, append, or intersperse.
-Or partition or unzip or pretty much whatever else you can think of to do.
-My point: yay lists!

 (source: [Data Structures in Elm @NoRedInk](http://tech.noredink.com/post/140646140878/data-structures-in-elm))

 ### List Operations in Practice with Elm Html